Pacanów: Koziołek Matołek

-The fictional character Koziołek Matołek, or Matołek the Billy-Goat in English, was from Pacanów and it was where his adventures were set.
+The fictional character Koziołek Matołek, or Matołek the Billy-Goat in English, was searching for a Pacanów due to hearing that in Pacanów they give goats horseshoes.
 He was created by Kornel Makuszyński (story) and Marian Walentynowicz (art) in one of the first and most famous Polish comics back in 1933.

 Once when Makuszyński and Walentynowicz were sitting in a coffee house in Kraków, they spotted a sad looking man sipping a drink at a nearby table.
 They asked him why he looked so gloomy, and he told them that he came from the small town of Pacanów and was wondering how to help the town prosper.
 Makuszyński and Walentynowicz decided then to help him by popularizing the small town in their books.

 It became a cult classic, popular since its creation till today, and becoming an important part of canon of Polish children's literature.
 The comic has influenced many generations of Poles, and some of its phrases have penetrated into the Polish language itself, with expressions like 'w Pacanowie kozy kują' (In Pacanów, they shoe goats), 'pacan' and 'matoł' (slowpoke, dummy).
 Later it was made into a children's cartoon.

-To this day Koziołek Matołek remains Pacanów's claim to fame, and images of him can be seen all around the village.
+To this day Koziołek Matołek remains Pacanów's claim to fame, and images of him can be seen all around the town.

 There exists a Fairy Tale Center in the town.